 Five tips for eating healthily

-- Try out the Mediterranean and the MIND diets.
-These diets recommend limiting processed foods, meat, sweets and dairy, Instead, they emphasize eating more fruit, vegetables, legumes, whole grains, nuts, olive oil and fish.
+- Consider reducing processed foods, meat and sweets.
+The Mediterranean and MIND diets—the diets most studied so far by major research organizations around dementia—recommend limiting processed foods, meat, sweets and dairy.
+Instead, those diets emphasize eating more fruit, vegetables, legumes, whole grains, nuts, olive oil and fish.
+Many other cultures and regions, of course, also have vegetable-, legume-, nut- and fish-focused diets whose principles could apply.

 - Enjoy a variety of foods in many different colours: